- Home

 When a stack of rusty, dust-covered film cans arrived at Ngā Taonga, it was a surprise to find much of the film inside was in great condition.
 The films were from the collection of Thomas H Whetton, freelance cameraman and inventor.
 Quality footage showing the immediate aftermath of the 1931 Hawke's Bay earthquake was a major highlight of his work.

-This is one example of the crucial work done by Ngā Taonga Sound & Vision, the audiovisual archive for Aotearoa.
+This is just one example of the critical work done by Ngā Taonga Sound & Vision, the audiovisual archive for Aotearoa.

 We collect and catalogue film reels, video tapes, sound records, props and documents and store them in climate controlled vaults.
 Our experts work against time to preserve original nitrate film, television broadcast tapes and sound recordings, before they degrade.
 We digitally preserve audiovisual material to ensure that it stands the test of time for future generations.